Alhzz/Animal-Bites/README.md

 # What we got?
 * Most of animal that bite people is dog.
-* The most dog that bite people is brown.
+* Most dogs that bite people have brown coat color.
-* Species of the dog that bite people the most is pitbull.
+* Most species of dog that bite people is Pit bull.
-* The most pitbull that bite people is brown.
+* Most pit bull that bite people has brown coat color.

 # Group member
 | Picture   | Name           |Student ID  |